lightning-js/blits/docs/built-in/layout.md

 })
 ```

 > Please be aware that the `@updated` event can fire multiple times.
 The size of the Layout-tag is recalculated for each change in children.
-Also note that the `@updated` event does not gaurantee a change in dimensions.
-It is possible that it fires for a children update but remains the same size.
+Also note that the `@updated` event does not guarantee a change in dimensions.
+It is possible that it fires for a children update, but remains the same size.

 ## Performance